2006–07 Buffalo Sabres season

 With the best regular-season record in the NHL, the Sabres were awarded the Presidents' Trophy for the first time in their history, and they also earned the top seed in the Eastern Conference playoffs.
-They defeated the New York Islanders the New York Rangers in the first 2 rounds of the playoffs.
-In the Eastern Conference Finals, however, the Sabres' season came to an end when they were defeated by the Ottawa Senators in game 5 of the Conference finals.
-As of 2023, this remains the last time the Sabres won a playoff series.
+They defeated the New York Islanders and the New York Rangers in the first two rounds of the playoffs.
+In the Eastern Conference finals, however, the Sabres' season came to an end when they were defeated by the Ottawa Senators in game five of the Conference finals.
+As of 2025, this remains the most recent season the Sabres won a playoff series.

 Offseason

 The team lost several veterans to free agency, including J. P. Dumont, Jay McKee, Mike Grier, and Rory Fitzpatrick.
 Conversely, the team signed only one new player to the roster: defenseman Jaroslav Spacek.
 The team planned to rely on young players from their own organization – Jiri Novotny, Paul Gaustad and Nathan Paetsch, to name a few—to fill the holes left by the departing players.

 Controversy swirled around the team's logo and jersey, meanwhile, as the look was changed.
 The team's colors were reverted to blue and gold, which they had worn from their addition to the league as an expansion team until 1996–97, when the colors were changed to black and red.
 The new logo, though, was said to resemble to many a slug or a wig.
 There were strong efforts to prevent the team from wearing this new jersey, although none were successful.
 The team's new third jersey, meanwhile, featured the team's original logo.
 Despite the controversy, the NHL reported that sales of Sabres merchandise were up approximately 1170% from the 2005–2006 season.